 - Acceptance and commitment therapy (ACT)

 - Behavioural therapy

 - Cognitive therapy

 I am registered with a number of health insurance companies including: Aviva, Axa PPP Healthcare, Vitality Health, Cigna, Allianz, and Healix Health Services.

-I base my therapy in two locations: Museum Street, Central London (nearest tubes Tottenham Court Road and Holborn) and Clapham (nearest tube Clapham South)
+I base my therapy in two locations: Museum Street, Central London (nearest tubes Tottenham Court Road and Holborn) and 3 Lombard Court, City London (nearest tube Bank)

 Maps & Directions